IgnacioSanh/vidly/README.md

-# vidly
+# Vidly App

-Vidly React App from CodeWithMosh
+Movie administration App.
+Part of the Code With Mosh "Mastering React" course.